Lewy1022/Fractals_with_assembler/README.md

 * WinForms

 ## Setup
-To run app user should open "Steganografia.exe" file in Windows 10/7.
+To run app user should open "Mandelbroat_set.exe" file in Windows 10/7.